nbailey/mit-curling-www/content/pages/index.md

-title: Home
+title: Welcome to MIT Curling!
 URL:
 slug: index
 save_as: index.html

-The MIT Curling Club is an ASA-recognized student group that... well... goes curling.
-All MIT students are welcome to join regardless of skill or experience.
-Interested students from other nearby schools that don't have a curling program should also feel free to contact us by emailing [the officers mailing list](mailto:curling-owner@mit.edu).

-Our main activities include:
+### 2011 National Champions

+### 3rd Place: 2013, 2015, 2016

+### Nationals Participants: 2014, 2017, 2018

+We are a [club sport](https://clubsports.mit.edu/) that... well... goes curling!

+All MIT students, undergraduate or graduate, prior curling experience or not, are welcome to join.
+Our season runs from late September to early April, and our main activities include:

-* Weekly curling practice during the season running from mid-October through the end of March.
-Practice is held on Fridays at [Broomstones Curling Club](http://www.broomstones.com) in Wayland and typically lasts from 3:00-7:30pm.
+* Practices every Friday from 4-6pm at [Broomstones Curling Club](http://www.broomstones.com) in Wayland.
-* Introductory events each semester to introduce those unfamiliar with the sport to the basics of curling.
+* Hosting Learn-To-Curl events during each season (generally once in October and once in February/March) to introduce curling to new recruits and to other members of the MIT community.
-* Competition in college bonspiels both regionally with other schools in the Northeast and nationally at the [US College Curling National Championships](http://www.collegecurlingusa.org).

-# How to Join

-To sign up for our mailing list and let us know your interest/experience level, fill out [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdh9PnNvJg60phe6eYWpnX5pDfun8lDJ3gHYN3Mw5zJQVXIBg/viewform?usp=sf_link)!

-MIT Curling Club is always accepting new members from the MIT community, but you can also feel free to contact us if you're from a nearby school with no curling program of your own.
+* Competing at [USA College Curling](http://collegecurlingusa.org/) tournaments around the northeast from Maine to New York to Connecticut in order to earn an invitation to the USA College Curling Nationals.
+* Promoting this life long, surprisingly addictive sport around campus.

+### Want to join?

-Our members range from amazing, experienced curlers to complete beginners.
-If you're a curler, then joining us is a great way to find a game.
-If you've never curled before, then our experienced curlers are ready and willing to teach you!
-If you're still hazy about what this curling thing is all about and simply want more information, check out [the FAQ](/faq).
-If you don't find a sufficient answer there, contact us [via email](mailto:curling-owner@mit.edu).
+Just fill out this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdh9PnNvJg60phe6eYWpnX5pDfun8lDJ3gHYN3Mw5zJQVXIBg/viewform?usp=sf_link) and we'll be in touch.
+No prior experience is necessary.
+Our members range from veteran curlers to complete beginners.
+If you're a curler, then joining us is an easy (and relatively cheap) way to find a game.
+If you've never curled before, then our coaches and experienced curlers are more than happy to teach you!

-# Tournament Results

-## USA College Curling Championships ##

-#### 1st Place, 2011

-#### 3rd Place, 2013

-#### 3rd Place, 2015

-#### 3rd Place, 2016

-View results and recaps from other tournaments in [our archives](/category/news.html).
+### Have more questions?

+Take a look at our [FAQ](/faq), check us out on [Facebook]() or [Twitter](), or contact our officers directly via [email](mailto:curling-owner@mit.edu).
+We’re always happy to answer questions about our club specifically or the sport generally.
+Additionally, feel free to get in touch if you're from a nearby school with no curling program of your own.

+See you on the ice!